jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 But, our evolution to new ways of life is never smooth.
 Just look at education.
 For all the kids using online courses, there are so many more only using the old-school education system.
 The gap is enormous.
 One disturbing statistic is how an entire generation of young Americans now have 1.5 trillion in college debt.
 That's disgusting.
 It's far more money then America spent rebuilding Europe after World War II!

 That should make your eyes open wide.
 The hierarchies of the past won't go away on their own.
 My contribution to our game is teaching everyone—even protagonists like Khan—we don't just evolve better technologies.
-Humanity has antagonists, and we need a new philosophy to overcome them before living in a new age.
+Humanity has people who benefit from holding us back, and we need a new philosophy to overcome these antagonists before we can live in a new age.

 Techvolution will show you how to become a player god.
 And we must, because only when we take hold of the levers of power will we win the game and live happy lives again.
 I mean, imagine education was more natural for everyone!